architect/arc.codes/src/views/docs/en/guides/domains/dreamhost.md

 - Navigate to the domain by clicking `Manage Domains` in the sidebar.
 - Click `DNS` under the domain
 - Click `Add Record`
 - Use record type `Alias` for the root domain.
-    - Leave `Host` input blank and add the Cloudfront domain that was created in step 2 to the `Points to` input.
+    - Leave `Host` input blank and add the CloudFront domain that was created in step 2 to the `Points to` input.
 - Use record type `CNAME` for the `staging` domain.
-    - Add the word `staging` to the `Host` input and add the Cloudfront domain that was created in step 2 to the `Points to` input.
+    - Add the word `staging` to the `Host` input and add the CloudFront domain that was created in step 2 to the `Points to` input.
 - Click `Add records`

 ## Conclusion